vuepress-theme-hope/vuepress-theme-hope/demo/theme/src/guide/page.md

 ::: tip

-- Please use the relative link `./` for pictures in the Markdown folder.
+- Please use the relative link `./` for pictures in source directory.

-- For pictures in `.vuepress/public` folder, please use absolute link `/` for reference
+- For pictures in `.vuepress/public` directory, please use absolute link `/` for reference

 :::